resonance-audio/resonance-audio-daw-tools/README.md

 # [Resonance Audio](//developers.google.com/resonance-audio) DAW tools

-Contains the Resonance Audio Monitor VST plugin which enables listening to your ambisonic soundfield assets as it will sound after uploading to YouTube or integrating into Resonance Audio SDK projects.
+Contains the Resonance Audio Monitor VST plugin, which enables listening to your ambisonic soundfield assets exactly as they will sound after uploading to YouTube or integrating into Resonance Audio SDK projects.

 Copyright (c) 2017 Google Inc. All rights reserved.